Ramneek82810/AI-Minesweeper/README.md

 - AI Intelligence 🤖: Powered by Depth-First Search (DFS) for strategic mine detection.

--Dynamic Problem-Solving 🔍: Efficiently uncovers safe cells and avoids mines with precision.
+- Dynamic Problem-Solving 🔍: Efficiently uncovers safe cells and avoids mines with precision.

 -Python-Powered 🐍: Entirely built using Python for simplicity and scalability.